fromsantanu/fromsantanu/README.md

 I'm a technology specialist interested in Health Data Science.
 These repositories have been created mainly for those who want to learn subjects associated with health data science.
 Here, we have three categories:

-- Foundation Category: This category deals with foundational knowledge like Python, R, SQL, etc.
+- **Foundational Knowledge**: This category deals with foundational knowledge like Python, R, SQL, etc.

-- Domain-Specific Techniques and Methods: In this category, you will find solutions that answer specific questions related to health data science.
+- **Domain-Specific Techniques and Methods**: In this category, you will find solutions that answer specific questions related to health data science.

-- Complete Case Studies: This section provides a list of solutions that aim to solve a single, larger problem.
+- **Complete Case Studies**: This section provides a list of solutions that aim to solve a single, larger problem.

-## Information Categories
+## Key Categories

 <p align="right">
   <a href="https://www.youtube.com/watch?v=9jBWk1SDq9g" target="_blank">